mbudaev7/hi_flutter/README.md

        ```Uncaught ReferenceError: _flutter is not defined```

        Fixed by setting correct base href in Flutter.
 Added `--base-href "/hi_flutter/"` parameter to `flutter build web` command.
-       Also applied alternative solution with usage of `bluefireteam/flutter-gh-pages@v7` step [docs](https://github.com/marketplace/actions/deploy-flutter-web-app-to-github-pages-removing-large-assets-notices-file), which skips on saving Flutter web release as artifact, but commented it for now.
+       Also applied and tested alternative solution with usage of `bluefireteam/flutter-gh-pages@v7` step [docs](https://github.com/marketplace/actions/deploy-flutter-web-app-to-github-pages-removing-large-assets-notices-file), which skips on saving Flutter web release as artifact, but commented it for now.

 ### Ongoing problems